 About

-As a choreographer her interest lie in the processes of translation and creolization of language, culture and aesthetics.
-With movement research as a foundation in her work, she looks for border-less encounters of performing genres, traditions and physical cultures.
-She often relies on historical archives as an important source of inspiration in both her artistic and academic work.
+Her interest lie in the processes of translation and hybridization of language, culture and aesthetics.
+With movement research as a foundation in her work, she looks for border-less encounters of performing genres.
+Often relying on historical archives as an important source of inspiration.
 Making visible invisible stories by re-cycling past knowledge has become a reoccurring theme.

 Liza has been continuously receiving support from various institutions throughout her career, including the Gothenburg City Culture Committee, Västra Götaland Region, the Swedish Arts Grants Committee, the Swedish Arts Council, Danscentrum, Carina Ari minnesfond and other organizations.